geekahertz/cordova-webintent/README.md

 ## Additional method for this plugin ##
-The plugin creates the object `window.plugins.webintent` with five methods:

 ### startActivityForResult ###
 Launches an Android intent and return the uri / extras as a JSON object.
 For example: